Last Updated: 14/03/2019

 a good return on your investment in digital equipment

 What is the cost of colour management?
 In many cases it might be more sensible to discuss the cost of not adopting good colour management.
-Perhaps you are starting out in digital workflow, or maybe moving up a step up in digital quality, both of which can mean a big equipment investment.
-Whether moving into or moving up the ladder in digital imaging, there's potentially lots of money involved for new gear.
+Perhaps you are starting out in digital workflow, or maybe hoping to move up a step up in digital quality, both of which can mean a big equipment investment.
+Whether taking a step onto or moving higher up the ladder in digital imaging, there's potentially lots of money involved for new gear.

-In addition to improving your equipment, something I can certainly advise on, have you considered that it might be vital to your business relationships to be able to “prove” the quality your work in order to get a good return on your spend.
-It's easy to appreciate that delivering files digitally is very different to the old days - a time when handing over a transparency literally proved the photographer had done a great job.
+In addition to improving your equipment selection, something I can certainly advise on, have you considered that it might be vital to your business relationships to be able to “prove” the quality your work in order to get a good return on your spend.
+It's easy to appreciate that delivering files digitally is very different to the old days of film - a time when handing over a transparency literally proved the photographer had done a great job.

 When supplying digital files, it's very important to understand that, without a good understanding of colour management, what your client sees on her system may be nothing like what you saw, in this case your intended appearance is unknown to the client.
 How should you deal with that?
 I can help.